ra9hur/ML_as_a_Service/README.md

     ‘python kafkaReq_send.py sandal5.png’

     to send a predict_model request via Kafka message broker.
+One of the images from Client/Images folder can be selected as parameter.
+Default is sneaker7.png.
 3. Terminal 2: Change directory to MessageBroker and run,

     'python kafkaReq_recv.py'